 A report for a single component or the whole item can be created any time.

-The single component report is particularly helpful when the reason behind a calculation error must be understood: NextGen produces a complete report, with all calculation done by the software, printing every formula used and therefore allowing a manual verification of calculation.
+The single component report is particularly helpful when the reason behind a calculation error must be understood: NextGen produces a complete report, with all calculations done by the software, printing every formula used and therefore allowing a manual verification of the calculations.

-To produce a complete item report, click on the pile of books icon in the top toolbar:
+To produce a complete item report, click on the pile of books icon in the "Item" tab of the ribbon bar:

 In the following window it is possible to include, exclude or reorder components, or customize the printing options.
 For advanced options click on the "Options" button in the bottom of the window.
+You can find more information on the available report options in this article.
 Once the report is set-up, click on "Report" to start its creation.

 Please note that some sections may not be visible: use the arrows to jump through tabs.

-In this section some default values can be choosen, like flange reference standard, bolts or default set of materials.
+In this section some default values can be choosen, like flange reference standard, default bolt type or default set of materials.
 In the case of calculations according to ASME, reference publication -- metric or customary -- and input units system can be set here.

-Set item orientation to vertical in this section.
+You can set a vertical item orientation in this section.

-Under "Test" it is possible to choose between different test configurations (none, hydrostatic test, pneumatic test or a combination), set a manual test pressure and specify test condition options.
+Under "Test" it is possible to choose between different test configurations (none, hydrostatic test, pneumatic test or both hydrostatic and pneumatic test), set a manual test pressure and specify test condition options.
 For ASME VIII Division 1 a complete hydrostatic test can be set here: internal pressure calculation will be repeated using test pressure and an allowable value based on the yield strength of the material.

 These options allows to set geographical position of the item and options pertinent to seism and wind according to codes like ASCE, Eurocode, UBC, NTC.